DipanshuKapri/Edplan_backend/README.md

 # EdPlan College Guide – Python FastAPI Backend

-A production‑ready FastAPI backend that powers your college guide frontend using API**.

 ## ✨ What you get
 - Clean, async FastAPI service
 - Search, details, programs, and compare endpoints